rod41732/hw-syn-lab-undertale/README.md

 - damage of attack depend on position when press attack.
 - has map to walk before battle (160x120 tile)
     - map scroll when walk off-screen.
-- can encounter enemy when walking in map.
+- can encounter enemy when walking in map. it's orange dot in map
 - more than 1 pattern of movement of bullet.
+- multiple mode (blue & red SOUL) obstacle is still same tho :(

 ## how to play